scholarslab/scholarslab.github.io/collections/_posts/2023-02-27-time-lapse-with-blender.md

 Now, I had no intention of trying to do it thousands of times like the guy in the video.
 In fact, initially, my goal was just to hike every day until I got sick of it.
 Weirdly, that never happened, and I kept going through the year, sometimes multiple times in a day.
 I wasn't obsessive about it.
 We still traveled and took vacations, so I had plenty of days off, but whenever I was able, I did the hike.
 Now, I know to many, my wife included, the idea of hiking up and down the same trail time and again seems kinda crazy, and I can't argue with that.
 I can't tell you why this clicked, but it did.
 It was comforting to discover, over the course of the year, that I was not alone in my weirdness.

 With each new opportunity to look out at the view beyond my little town, I was moved by the changing scenery as snow accumulated and melted, so into the first month, I found a suitable location and began taking a picture of that view every time I hiked.
+I knew I wanted to create some sort of time lapse GIF or video to try and capture the changes I was seeing and experiencing.
 Unfortunately, this idea came to me late enough in the month that I missed out on most of the beautiful snow days, but here are some snowy pics from other viewpoints, and some random shots I just like.

 <iframe src="https://storymaps.arcgis.com/stories/29fe5204a0794405aa96fadd53c6f5df?cover=false" width="100%" height="1060px" frameborder="0"></iframe>